 Then the ship’s captain, in full-length coat, stepped forward like a happy cloud and curtsied, lowering her fancy hat with plumes and embroidered with silver flowers.
 “Ahoy, Val!
 Good to see you back on The White Floof!”

 “Moey, it is good to see you, my dear furr-iend!”
 I bowed and I lowered my hat, too.

 “I sensed you were making your way to us.
 To what do I owe the honor of your visit?” she asked, with lids shut and lashes curled.
 Then I explained my woes in the quick condensed form and I let her paw, with its two, diamond rings, lightly brush over the mini portrait.
 “Aye, she is a Tuxie beauty worth all the shrimp in China!
 I can sense why yer so-o smitten.
 No worries, the crew and the ship will be ready to sail pronto – anything for you and yer true love.
 You know how I enjoy a good romance!” she expressed in delight as she put her paws to her cheeks.

 “Aye,” I smiled at her then looked down at the portrait and silently mewed.

 Somehow Harvey managed to stir the seacats, who hung from their hammocks in a sort of drunken stupor, traces of a sticky marshmallow on their white whiskers and the smell of salmon still on their breath.
 Then we set sail.
 It was the wee hours of morning, but long before light, when I finally settled in a chair in my cabin with the mini portrait from my sash in paw.
 I thought I heard her faint songs.
 She seemed so close, yet I guessed she was still far away and I drifted off to sleep.

 Do you think that the Count Prince and Steed will encounter any more cursed kind?
 I would love for you to comment.
 I hope you enjoyed this post.
-And keep an eye on the horizon for the next chapter.
+For those of you that were catnapping and missed the previous chapter see the link below.
 Mew Mew!